emilynordmann/AllOfUs-intro-to-r/docs/03-intro-to-viz.md

 </div>

 ::: {.info data-latex=""}
-In the example above, we wrote out the names of the <a class='glossary' target='_blank' title='A variable that provides input to a function.' href='https://psyteachr.github.io/glossary/a#argument'>arguments</a> `data` and `mapping`, but in practice, almost everyone omits them.
+In the example above, we wrote out the names of the <a class='glossary'>arguments<span class='def'></span></a> `data` and `mapping`, but in practice, almost everyone omits them.
 Just make sure you put the data and mapping in the right order.

 ```r